Geneva-Robovikes/Robot-2022/README.md

 5) Check to make sure you are on the correct robot mode.
 6) Press "Enable" to start the Robot!

 If things get a bit spicy, press space for an emergency stop.
-To restart the robot after, press the restart button on the roboRIO.\n
+To restart the robot after, press the restart button on the roboRIO.

 *You do not need to wait to connect, as soon as you hit the button you are good.

 ## **How to make a Pathweaver path**